-The ARB/RIBA Part 3 criteria provide an indication of the level of attainment of professional experience expected prior to a candidate undertaking the Part 3 Examination.
+The ARB Part 3 criteria provide an indication of the level of attainment of professional experience expected prior to a candidate undertaking the Part 3 Examination.
 The criteria are shown on the APEAS website in the Candidate section.
 For further advice on levels of attainment consult your PSA or employment mentor.

 Your Evaluation of Experience should comprise a critical, self-evaluation of your professional experience.
 Practice Examiners actively encourage candidates to take a self-critical view of their own experience identifying both strengths and weaknesses.
 It may be helpful to include in your Evaluation brief details of the steps you have taken to improve on areas of weakness.
 In the past, some Evaluations of Experience have been limited to a mechanical list of criteria and how they were met, with no real reflective introduction to give a sense of who the candidate is.
-The use of the ARB/RIBA Criteria to structure an Evaluation of Experience.
+The use of the ARB Criteria to structure an Evaluation of Experience is useful but should not be the sole means of reflecting on experience.
 Ideally a criteria-based evaluation needs a clear timeline or other explanation so that the Practice Examiner can understand the chronology and pattern of a candidate's professional development.
-Where each criterion is discussed, it should be much more than a simple statement of how that criterion has been met, but should be supported by clear evidence such as reference to specific projects and tasks.
+Where each criterion is discussed, it should be much more than a simple statement of how that criterion has been met but should be supported by clear evidence such as reference to specific projects and tasks.